When is the starting date for applying?

 Can I apply if I have not completed my undergraduate degree?

 Yes, you can submit your application prior to the conferral of your degree.
 We will accept and evaluate your dossier.
-Please indicate in the online application form the missing exams and the expected date of graduation.

 What weighting do you place on the various different selection criteria?

-The Admission Board will look at your academic record, personal statement and motivation, references, your CV, GMAT/GRE test score as a whole and will make a careful, balanced judgment based on all these criteria.
+The Admissions Board will look at your academic record, personal statement and motivation, references, your CV, GMAT/GRE test score as a whole and will make a careful, balanced judgment based on all these criteria.

 Where can I find the Program curriculum?